Skip to main content

 What needs to happen now?

-Today, the Scottish Government is already encouraging people to install better insulation and fit heat pumps by offering grants
+Today, the Scottish Government is already encouraging people to install better insulation and fit heat pumps by offering grants.

 These proposals are a vital step, but they’re not ambitious enough to meet our climate targets.
-That's why as well as providing grants, we want the Scottish Government to:

 Scottish Parliament building